 Since its creation, MIT Technology Review has been publishing the list of the most brilliant Innovators Under 35 that are making exciting strides, shaping their fields, and solving problems in remarkably different ways.
 In 2011, the magazine brought the search for talented youth to local editions in different countries within Europe.
 The main objective of the regional European award has been to consolidate this young European community of innovators and pioneers.

 Today, the European program lends visibility to the work of the most talented, young, technological leaders to strengthen an international innovation community.
-Each year, brilliant men and women are recognized for their advancements in diverse technical fields such as biotechnology and medicine, computer and electronics, hardware, software, Internet, artificial intelligence, robotics, telecommunications, nanotechnology and materials, energy and transportation.
+Each year, brilliant technologists are recognized for their advancements in diverse technical fields such as biotechnology and medicine, computer and electronics, hardware, software, Internet, artificial intelligence, robotics, telecommunications, nanotechnology and materials, energy and transportation.

 Create.
 Innovate.
 Shine.

-These Innovators Under 35 Europe 2018 have been selected by the jury from more than 1,000 candidates.
+These Innovators Under 35 Europe 2023 have been selected by the jury from more than 1,000 candidates.
 Among the winners there are different profiles, from researchers to entrepreneurs, and all are developing new projects that will change all areas of society and business, as well as our ways of working, learning, curing, manufacturing or communicating.
-The 35 innovators will be awarded in the different categories of the competition: entrepreneurs, humanitarian, pioneers, visionaries, and inventors.
+The 35 innovators are enclosed in different categories of the competition: entrepreneurs, humanitarian, pioneers, visionaries, and inventors.

 Inventors are problem solvers